-MDMR's Mississippi Coastal Preserves Program acquires, protects and manages land within the 20 designated Coastal Preserves sites totaling roughly 77,000 acres.
-Management goals are designed to enhance and perpetuate important coastal wetland resources, provide compatible human recreational use, provide research and data applicable to coastal resource management both on-site and off-site, and protect specific habitat necessary for native, threatened, or endangered species.
-These state trust lands within the Coastal Preserve sites are effectively managed to perpetuate their natural characteristics, features, ecological integrity, social, economic and aesthetic values so that future generations may enjoy the benefits of viable wetland ecosystems.
+MDMR's Mississippi Coastal Preserves Program acquires, protects and manages land within the 20 designated Coastal Preserves Areas.
+Management goals are designed to enhance and perpetuate important coastal wetland resources, provide compatible human recreational use, provide research and data applicable to coastal resource management both on-site and off-site and protect specific habitat necessary for native, threatened or endangered species.
+These state trust lands within the Coastal Preserve Areas are effectively managed to perpetuate their natural characteristics, features, ecological integrity, social, economic and aesthetic values so that future generations may enjoy the benefits of viable wetland ecosystems.

 Output: Number of managed projects approved.

 Output: Number of acres of land acquired or enhanced annually for Coastal Preserves that are available for public access.
 Efficiency: Cost of all programs.

-Task: Pursue various opportunities for land acquisition.
+Task: Pursue opportunities for land acquisition.

-Task: Work with federal, state and local partners focused on land acquisition within or adjacent to the Coastal Preserves boundaries.
+Task: Work with federal, state and local partners focused on land acquisition within or adjacent to the Coastal Preserve Acquisition Area.